-- 11. Following from this, the ESAs have reviewed the Commission Delegated Regulation on bilateral margining and have identified the amendments necessary to the EU framework in order to extend the implementation deadline by one year for those counterparties above the 8 billion threshold but below the new 50 billion threshold. - 12.
-It can also be noted that no further extension of the phase-in and no change of the thresholds, in particular the 8 billion threshold, are envisaged.
-As a result, it is important that the counterparties who have been facing some challenges in their preparation for complying with the initial margin requirements and that under the proposed draft RTS would have one more year to complete them, continue their preparation efforts in order to be able to comply by the deadline. - 13.
-In addition, these draft RTS are still subject to endorsement by the European Commission and a non-objection period by the European Parliament and Council, and thus legal certainty on the one-year extension proposal from the ESAs would only be confirmed after these steps and the publication in the Official Journal.
+- 14. Following from this, the ESAs have reviewed the Commission Delegated Regulation on bilateral margining and have identified the amendments necessary to the EU framework in order to extend the implementation deadline by one year for those counterparties above the 8 billion threshold but below the new 50 billion threshold. - 15.
+It can also be noted that no further amendment of the framework, except for the deferral introduced in response to the Covid-19 outbreak presented in section B below, and more specifically no further extension of the phase-in and no change of the thresholds, in particular the 8 billion threshold, are envisaged.
+As a result, it is important that the counterparties who have been facing some challenges in their preparation for complying with the initial margin requirements and that under the proposed draft RTS would have some additional time to complete them, continue their preparation efforts in order to be able to comply by the deadline.